KejPi/AbracaDABra/README.md

 ### RTL-TCP

-RTL-TCP is a simple server that provides IQ signal stream.
-Application can connect to server running on localhost (127.0.0.1) as well as on remote server.
-Server implementation [by old-dab](https://github.com/old-dab/rtlsdr) supports also so called control port.
-Connection to this port is optional, but when it is connected application can estimate RF level in dBm.
+RTL-TCP is a simple server that provides an IQ signal stream.
+The application can connect to a server running on localhost (127.0.0.1) as well as on a remote server.
+The server implementation [by old-dab](https://github.com/old-dab/rtlsdr) also supports the so called control port.
+Connection to this port is optional, but when it is connected, the application can estimate the RF level in dBm.

-RTL-TCP device supports 3 gain control modes:
+RTL-TCP devices support 3 gain control modes:
 * Software (default) - gain is controlled by the application
-* Hardware - internal HW gain control by RTL-SDR device server is connected to.
-RF level estimation is not available in this mode
+* Hardware - internal HW gain control by the RTL-SDR device the server is connected to.
+RF level estimation is not available in this mode.
 * Manual - manual control of the gain

-_Note:_ SW AGC level threshold value can be adjusted to control maximum level threshold for automatic gain control.
-This control is more intended for debugging, default value is well tuned so it is typically not needed to be altered.
-Please do not report any issues when you change the value.
+_Note:_ The SW AGC level threshold value can be adjusted to control the maximum level threshold for automatic gain control.
+This control is more intended for debugging, the default value is well tuned so it does typically not needed to be altered.
+Please do not report any issues if you have changed the value.

 <p align="center" width="100%">
     <img width="651" alt="RTL_TCP" src="https://github.com/user-attachments/assets/ddac7c26-e07a-461e-85c2-d835dd1c1967" />